SimeonHristov99/random_coding/README.md

     [[1, 2], [4, 5, 1, 1], [1], [5, 6, 7, 8, 9]] --> 3

 If the array of arrays is null/nil or empty or an array in the array is null or empty, the method should return 0.
 There will always be a missing element and its length will be always between the given arrays.

+## Task 7

+ROT13 is a simple letter substitution cipher that replaces a letter with the letter 13 letters after it in the alphabet.
+ROT13 is an example of the Caesar cipher.

+Create a function that takes a string and returns the string ciphered with Rot13.
+If there are numbers or special characters included in the string, they should be returned as they are.
+Only letters from the latin/english alphabet should be shifted (like in the original Rot13 "implementation").